Resources and tips for living a gluten-free, low carb, keto, and/or Trim Healthy Mama type of life.

 Oster 4270-615 Beehive Blender, 600-Watt, 2 Speed, 6 Cup Glass Jar, Red - We've had the silver version of this since we got married in 2003.
 It is still going strong.
 It's not as powerful as a Vitamix but it is an awful lot cheaper.
 It works great for smoothies and frozen drinks.

 This section is also a work in progress.
 After just 8 months of blogging, I was at 280k views and began making a supplemental income to support my family.
-I hope to share tips about my journey.
+I hope to share tips on my journey.

 Get a GREAT host.
 I recommend Charles at WPopt very highly.
 My site transfer from wordpress.com to wordpress.org went incredibly smoothly and I haven't had any problems since.

 Join any sponsor networks you can.
 Such as Linqia, Social Fabric, Izea, and Clever Girls.

 Pick an ad network that is based on customer service.
 I recommend Mediavine because they are wonderful.
 I didn’t like one ad on my site for personal reasons and they were able to block it.
 They’ve helped me monetize my site and are at the top of their industry for upgrades and new features.